Tunable Flux through a Synthetic Hall Tube of Neutral Fermions: Introduction

 Nontrivial lattice geometries with periodic boundaries (such as a torus or tube) allow the study of many interesting physics such as the Hofstadter's butterfly~\cite{PhysRevB.14.2239} and Thouless pump~\cite {PhysRevB.23.5632,thouless1983quantization,PhysRevLett.64.1812,RevModPhys.82.1959,PhysRevLett.115.095302,PhysRevLett.118.230402} , where the flux through the torus or tube is crucially important.
 In a recent experiment \cite{PhysRevLett.122.065303}, a synthetic Hall tube has been realized in a 1D optical lattice and interesting quench dynamics have been observed, where the flux effect was not considered.
 More importantly, the flux through the tube, determined by the relative phase between Raman lasers, is spatially non-uniform and random for different iterations of the experiment, yielding major deviation from the theoretical prediction.
-The physical significance and experimental progress raise two natural questions: can the flux in the synthetic Hall tube be controlled and tuned?
-If so, can such controllability lead to the observation of nontrivial topological phases and dynamics?
+The physical significance and experimental progress raise two natural questions: can the flux through the synthetic Hall tube be controlled and tuned in realistic experiments?
+If so, can such controllability lead to the observation of interesting quench dynamics?

-In this Letter, we address these important questions by proposing a simple scheme to realize a controllable flux $\Phi $ through a three-leg synthetic Hall tube and studying its quench dynamics and topological pumping.
+In this paper, we address these important questions by proposing a simple scheme to realize a controllable flux $\Phi $ through a three-leg synthetic Hall tube and studying its quench dynamics and topological pumping.
 Our main results are:

 i) We use three hyperfine ground spin states, each of which is dressed by one far-detuned Raman laser, to realize the synthetic ring dimension of the tube.
 The flux $\Phi $ can be controlled simply by varying the polarizations of the Raman lasers~\cite{meng2016experimental}.
-The scheme can be applied to both Alkali (e.g., potassium)~\cite{meng2016experimental,PhysRevA.98.013615,huang2016experimental,kolkowitz2017spin,bromley2018dynamics} and Alkaline-earth(-like) atoms (e.g., strontium, ytterbium)\ \cite {PhysRevA.76.022510} .
+The scheme can be applied to both Alkali (e.g., potassium)~\cite {meng2016experimental,PhysRevA.98.013615,huang2016experimental,kolkowitz2017spin,bromley2018dynamics} and Alkaline-earth(-like) atoms (e.g., strontium, ytterbium)\ \cite {PhysRevA.76.022510}.

 ii) The three-leg Hall tube is characterized as a 2D topological insulator with $\Phi $ playing the role of the momentum along the synthetic dimension.
-The system reduces to a 1D topological insulator at $\Phi =0$ and $\pi $, where the winding number is quantized and protected by a generalized inversion symmetry.
+The system also belongs to a 1D topological insulator at $\Phi =0$ and $\pi $ , where the winding number is quantized and protected by a generalized inversion symmetry.